open-telemetry/opamp-spec/README.md

 report the Server has the Agent's description and may tailor the configuration it offers to the specific Agent if necessary.

+The Agent MUST set the AcceptsRemoteConfig bit of StatusReport.capabilities if the Agent is capable of accepting remote configuration.
+If the bit is not set the Server MUST not offer a remote configuration to the Agent.

 The Agent's actual configuration that it uses for running may be different from the Remote Configuration that is offered by the Server.
 This actual configuration is called the Effective Configuration of the Agent.
 The Effective